liuqx315/Multiscale-pattern/sundials_extensions/doc/source/LinearSolvers.rst

 preconditioned GMRES method.
-A separate code module, implemented in ``sundials_iterative.h`` and ``sundials_iterative.c``, contains auxiliary functions that support SPGMR, as well as the other Krylov solvers in SUNDIALS (SPBCG and SPTFQMR).
+A separate code module, implemented in ``sundials_iterative.h`` and ``sundials_iterative.c``, contains auxiliary functions that support SPGMR, as well as the other Krylov solvers in SUNDIALS (SPBCG, SPTFQMR and PCG).
 For full details, including usage instructions, see the header files ``sundials_spgmr.h`` and ``sundials_iterative.h``.